fbrinker/docker-tileboard/README.md

 You have to mount your `config.js` file into the `/tileboard` directory of the Docker container.
 You can see an [example config.js file in the official repository](https://github.com/resoai/TileBoard/blob/master/config.example.js).

+## Versions / Tags

+Besides the latest version, you can listen to updates for a specific versions:
+  * fbrinker/tileboard *(same as :latest)*
+  * fbrinker/tileboard:latest
+  * fbrinker/tileboard:2
+  * fbrinker/tileboard:2.0
+  * fbrinker/tileboard:2.0.0

 ## Example

 Here is an example, using Docker-Compose: